johannes-wolf/rpnspire/README.md

 ## Install

-Use the latest build from the GitHub actions.
+Use the latest build from the GitHub actions and put it under `MyWidgets` on your nspire CX.
 Releases <= alpha-20 are of an old version of rpn-spire.

 ## Build